-Legislation Specific compliance requirements Legal commentary and recommended action National Environmental Section 32 - Control of dust Prevention of nuisance by ash/dust and measures for the control of Management: Air Quality Act ash/dust.
-During the project, dust must be prevented by taking measures No 39 of 2004 to control the same.
+Legislation Specific compliance requirements Legal commentary and recommended action National Environmental Section 32 - Control of dust Prevention of nuisance by dust and measures for the control of dust Management: Air Quality Act originating from the Ash Disposal Facility.
+During the project, dust must No 39 of 2004 be prevented by taking measures to control the same.
+Additional dust sources/ causes include vehicles and soil erosion caused by wind.
 Section 35 - Control of offensive odours Ensure that no offensive odours are emitted by any of the activities of Eskom during the project.
-Diesel Vehicle Regulations Eskom to ensure that no diesel driven vehicles are to be used on any public GN R 1651 (GG 4393 of 20 September 1974) roads if the noxious or offensive gases emitted by the engine of the vehicle are of a density greater than prescribed in this Regulation
+Diesel Vehicle Regulations Eskom to ensure that no diesel driven vehicles are to be used on any GN R 1651 (GG 4393 of 20 September 1974) public roads if the noxious or offensive gases emitted by the engine of the vehicle are of a density greater than prescribed in this Regulation